kimatata/embeded-testing-guide/guide/docs/setup/build.md

 ### CMakeLists.txt for Generating the Test Executable

 `code/test/test/CMakeLists.txt` is used to build the test executable.
-Once the build is successful, the test executable is generated.
+If the build succeeds, a test executable named `runTests` will be generated.

 ```cmake title="code/test/test/CMakeLists.txt"
 cmake_minimum_required(VERSION 3.14)